chuchuroth/My-Robotics-Project/docs/Robotics Job Applications/Carbon Robotics/if-PLC-is-a-team.md

 To prevent errors, an **interlocking mechanism** ensures that the **star and delta contactors can never be active at the same time**.
 This safety feature prevents electrical faults or damage to the motor.
 Additionally, pressing the **Stop button (I0.1)** immediately **deactivates all contactors**, halting the motor safely.

 Overall, this **ladder logic** provides a **structured, automated, and fail-safe** way to control motor startup, improving both efficiency and safety.

+---

+### **Automated Tank Filling and Mixing System Explained**

+This system is designed to **automatically manage liquid filling, mixing, and discharge** in a storage tank, ensuring a smooth and efficient process without human intervention.
+The entire operation is controlled using **PLC logic** and relies on **liquid level switches** to determine when each stage should begin or end.

+#### **How It Works**

+1. **Detecting Low Liquid Level:**
+   When the liquid level in the tank drops **below the low-level switch**, the switch closes and sends a **24V signal to the PLC**.
+This tells the system that the tank needs to be refilled.

+2. **Starting the Filling Process:**
+   Upon receiving the signal, the PLC **activates two pumps**, each injecting a different type of liquid into the tank.

+3. **Filling Continues Until Full:**
+   The pumps continue operating until the liquid reaches the **high-level switch**.
+Once the tank is full, the high-level switch closes, sending another **24V signal to the PLC**.

+4. **Stopping the Pumps & Starting Mixing:**
+   Once the high-level signal is received, the PLC **stops both pumps** and immediately **starts an electric mixer** inside the tank.

+5. **Mixing the Liquids:**
+   The mixer runs for a **preset duration of 7 seconds**, ensuring the two liquids blend properly.

+6. **Draining the Tank:**
+   After the mixing time elapses, the PLC **shuts off the mixer** and **opens the discharge valve** at the bottom of the tank.
+The mixed liquid is then released for further processing.

+7. **Restarting the Cycle:**
+   As the liquid drains, the level in the tank gradually drops.
+When it reaches the low-level switch again, the entire process **automatically restarts**, beginning a new cycle.

+8. **Emergency Stop Function:**
+   The system includes a **stop button** for manual shutdown.
+This switch is **normally closed**, keeping the system running.
+If pressed, it **breaks the circuit and stops all operations**, shutting down the pumps, mixer, and discharge valve instantly.

+### **Summary**
+This is a **fully automated liquid processing system** that uses level sensors to control the filling, mixing, and draining processes.
+It **repeats the cycle automatically** without the need for human intervention—ensuring efficiency and consistency.
+The stop button provides a safety feature, allowing operators to **halt the system at any time** if needed.